Why Project-Based Learning?

 How to keep the spirit of PBL alive in “regular” units

 This article from PBL Works suggests resisting the temptation to separate teaching into “PBL units” and “regular units.”
-By incorporating some PBL elements in all instruction, teachers can increase understanding of PBL methods, create smoother transitions between units, and support a community of learning that engages students in meaningful growth and discovery.
+By incorporating some PBL elements in all instruction, teachers can increase their understanding of PBL methods, create smoother transitions between units, and support a community of learning that engages students in meaningful growth and discovery.
 Another way to incorporate this approach would be to consider the 6 As of PBL and try to add one (two? three?) to a unit you are already teaching.